 - The Perfect Be Well Smoothie

-If you’re thinking this reset may be for you (yes, do it!), don’t get overwhelmed/stressed thinking about which foods you’ll be able to have on the detox.
+If you’re thinking this reset may be for you (yes, do it!), try not to get overwhelmed or stressed thinking about which foods you’ll be able to have on the detox.
 Let’s think about it.
-If “added sugars” are the only thing eliminated, you’re still able to have unlimited veggies (yes, sweet potato and beets, just in moderation), whole foods (not the store, unfortunately), and fruit.
-Try to keep fruit around 0-2 servings of fruit per day.
+If “added sugars” are the only thing eliminated, you’re still able to eat unlimited veggies (yes, even sweet potatoes and beets), whole foods (not the store, unfortunately), and fruit.
+Try to keep fruit to around 0-2 servings per day.
 Get back to the basics and eat foods that come from the earth that are rich in vitamins, minerals and essential nutrients.

-Once you prepare yourself, your fridge and your pantry before the detox, you’ll have set yourself up for a successful week ahead!
-If you go into this not knowing what foods are allowed, not having a plan for meals and snacks, or simply trying to “wing-it”–don’t bother because it may not end up how you were thinking it would.
+Once you prepare yourself mentally, prep your fridge and your pantry before the detox (you’ll be able to get some use out of my Trader Joe’s Healthy Shopping Guide HERE), you’ll have set yourself up for a successful week ahead!
+If you go into this not knowing what foods are allowed, not having a plan for meals and snacks, or simply attempting to “wing-it”–don’t bother because you’ll probably end up disappointed and quit early.

--Agave, agave nectar, barley malt, beet sugar, black strap molasses, brown rice syrup. brown sugar, cane sugar, caramel, carob syrup, coconut palm sugar, corn sweetener, corn syrup, corn-syrup solids, crystalline fructose, date sugar, dehydrated cane juice, dextrin, dextrose, dried oat syrup, evaporated can juice crystals, evaporated cane juice, fruit juice concentrate, glucose, gum syrup, high-fructose corn syrup, honey, inverted sugar, malt syrup, maltodextrin, maltose, maple syrup, palm sugar, refiner’s syrup, simple syrup, sorghum syrup, sucanat, sucrose, turbinado
+-Agave, agave nectar, barley malt, beet sugar, blackstrap molasses, brown rice syrup, brown sugar, cane sugar, caramel, carob syrup, coconut sugar, corn sweetener, corn syrup, corn-syrup solids, crystalline fructose, date sugar, dehydrated cane juice, dextrin, dextrose, dried oat syrup, evaporated cane juice crystals, evaporated cane juice, fruit juice concentrate, glucose, gum syrup, high-fructose corn syrup, honey, inverted sugar, malt syrup, maltodextrin, maltose, maple syrup, palm sugar, refiner’s syrup, simple syrup, sorghum syrup, stevia, sucanat, sucrose, turbinado

-I’ve listed some more meals, snacks and dessert ideas below.
+I’ve listed some more meals, snacks and dessert ideas below and provided a sample 7-day menu at the bottom.
 I hope this helps!

--Eggs, spinach, sprouted toast (check added sugars), avocado
+-Eggs, spinach, sprouted or seeded toast (check added sugars), avocado

--Tuna salad with avocado mayo, bell peppers, romaine lettuce, seeded crackers (I love Jilz Crackers)
+-Tuna salad with Primal Kitchen avocado mayo (or plain smashed avocado), bell peppers, romaine lettuce, seeded crackers (I love Jilz Crackers)

 –Turkey Burger, tomato, lettuce, sweet potato fries, salad